 He teaches courses on American literary history, popular literature, children’s literature, place and environment, and sport and society.
-Recent graduate seminars include “The Rise of the Popular, 1790-1900,” “Archives of 19th-Century American Childhood,” “Architecture and 19th-Century American Literature,” and the English Department’s graduate seminar on pedagogy.
-In 2006, Gleason received the President’s Award for Distinguished Teaching and the McGraw Center Graduate Mentoring Award
+Recent graduate seminars include “19th Century American Women Writers,” “The Rise of the Popular, 1790-1900,” “Archives of 19th-Century American Childhood,” and the English Department’s graduate seminar on pedagogy.
+In 2006, Gleason received the President’s Award for Distinguished Teaching and the McGraw Center Graduate Mentoring Award.

 At Princeton he is affiliated with the Programs in American Studies, Environmental Studies, and Urban Studies, the Department of African American Studies, the Princeton Environmental Institute, the Center for Digital Humanities, and the McGraw Center for Teaching and Learning.